IMeinen/CodeEditor/README.md

 # CodeEditor

 This app implements an web code editor embased on this api: https://app.swaggerhub.com/apis/john-veezoo/Online-Editor/1.0.0

+My goal is to create a fluid UI that allows the user to access, edit, save and delete the files available from the api.

+PS: The delete and update endpoints weren't working properly, so I did these operations just for the frontend context.
+Even so, the apis were implemented (if you check the inspect you will notice that they are being called correctly and returning status 200).

 ## Available Scripts